esraamhmd/shopnest-E-commrce-website/README.md

 TypeScript adds static typing on top of JavaScript.
 Every component, Redux slice, and function has typed props and return values.
 This catches bugs before the app runs — for example, if a product price field is accidentally treated as a string, TypeScript throws an error immediately in the editor instead of failing silently at runtime.

 ### 🟣 Redux Toolkit
 Redux Toolkit manages all global state — data that multiple components across different pages need to share.
 The cart, wishlist, user login status, selected city, and product list are all stored in Redux so any component can read or update them without passing props through many layers.
-The app uses 7 independent slices as shown in the table below.

 ### 🔴 React Router DOM
 Handles all navigation between pages without reloading the browser.
 Each URL maps to a different component.
 The browser address bar updates when navigating but the page never fully reloads — this is called client-side routing.